cstein06/paperdata/README.md

 # PaperData

-PaperData is a simple python interface to record and access data contained in scientific papers, including data points of each figure, tables, parameters or raw data.
+PaperData is a simple python interface to record and access data contained in scientific papers, including figure data points, tables, parameters or raw data.

-Sharing paper contents allows for quantitative follow-up work, including computer modelling, meta-studies and reproducibility.
+Sharing paper contents allows for quantitative follow-up work, including comparisons, computer modelling, meta-studies and reproducibility.

 ## Download Demo

-The library is easy to access, structured as python dictionaries and can be used for any scientific domain.
+The library is easy to access, with the content structured in python dictionaries and can be used for any scientific domain.

 ```python
 import matplotlit.pyplot as plt